These delicious and easy One-Pan Balsamic Glazed Chicken Thighs are the perfect weeknight meal. One pan and about 30 minutes!

 I love to make it with bone-in/skin-on chicken thighs, but this sauce is lovely with any kind of chicken.
 Using skin-on thighs delivers that crispy skin and moist chicken that always makes for a nice meal though.

-You'll want to be sure to cook your chicken thighs when they are skin-side down until they are deep golden.
+- You’ll want to be sure to cook your chicken thighs when they are skin-side down until they are deep golden.
 This will probably take 5-7 minutes.
 Then flip and cook the other side for an additional 3-4 minutes.
 This accomplishes a couple of things.
 First, it cooks off a lot of the fat, which you can then discard before you add the sauce and secondly, it makes for a lovely, crispy skin that is perfect for glazing.

-Speaking of the crispy skin, I don't flip the chicken once I add the sauce, so that the skin doesn't get soggy.
+- Speaking of the crispy skin, I don’t flip the chicken once I add the sauce, so that the skin doesn’t get soggy.
 The sauce should come about 1/3-1/2 way up the side of the chicken, so it will cook the chicken just fine (and we did well cook the skin side when we seared it).
 I just spoon the sauce over-top of the skin a couple of times while it cooks.
 This will glaze it, but still keep it fairly crispy.

-If your sauce is a little thin for your liking once your chicken is done, remove the chicken and thicken the sauce with a mixture of 2 tsp cornstarch mixed with 2 Tbsp cold water.
-Add it a bit at a time and cook briefly, stirring, until sauce is as thick as you'd like.
+- If your sauce is a little thin for your liking once your chicken is done, remove the chicken and thicken the sauce with a mixture of 2 tsp cornstarch mixed with 2 Tbsp cold water.
+Add it a bit at a time and cook briefly, stirring, until the sauce is as thick as you’d like.

-Top Tip!
 This sauce is very gravy-like, so I like to serve it with mashed potatoes (try garlic mashed!).
 Add a green veg or a salad for a great meal.

-Balsamic Glazed Chicken Thighs
+Get the Recipe: Balsamic Chicken Thighs

 Ingredients